Knowledge Hub

 How do you make a claim against a solicitor?

-1. Adherence to the Pre-Action Protocol for Professional Negligence
+1. Complying with the Pre-Action Protocol for Professional Negligence

 2. Preparing a Letter of Claim

-Assuming that an early resolution of the claim could not be reached, the next thing your lawyer will do is draft a Letter of Claim.
+Assuming that an early resolution of the claim couldn’t be reached, the next thing your lawyer will do is draft a Letter of Claim.
 This letter should clearly summarise key dates and facts, along with outlining the allegations of negligence and an estimation of the financial loss that you’ve suffered.
-All pertinent documentation in support of the claim and the calculation of loss should be included with this letter, and if for any reason details of the financial loss cannot be provided at this stage, then the letter should explain why and when this can be rectified.
+All key documentation in support of the claim and the calculation of loss should be included with this letter, and if for any reason details of the financial loss can’t be provided at this stage, then the letter should explain why and when this can be rectified.

 The other important piece of content the Letter of Claim should include is a request that a copy of it is immediately made available to the solicitor’s professional indemnity insurers.